-We don’t take any courses of action lightly.
+We don’t take any course of action lightly.
 I know serving the mass markets is an entirely different business model than we had been doing before.
 While nearly everyone needs investment management, nearly everyone also has questions that are personal and specific.
 Our normal method of providing highly accurate, specific, custom-tailored advice and implementation does not work as a business model when the client is paying very little.

 In his email to us, Robert set the bar surprisingly low.
 He wanted to know what fiduciary firm “offers a more impersonal, low-touch, cookie-cutter, more bare-bones approach to financial planning and advice.”